cplemm/OnPremMCPServer/README.md

     You will have to select your subscription and an Azure region, and specify a name for the target resource group (rgName).

 4. Wait for the provisioning process to complete.
-5. Optional: you can test the app & function locally before deploying them to Azure:
+5. Optional: you can test the app & function locally before deploying them to Azure.

      - Server
        - Copy the example configuration files and update the settings with your Azure relay settings: